Skip to content

 Agent Overview

-Orchestrator Task routing, budget control, handoff Task description Subtask instructions
+Orchestrator LLM agent Task routing, budget control, handoff Task description Subtask instructions

-SPEC Analyst Parse spec, generate vplan PDF/Text spec structured vplan
+SPEC Analyst LLM agent Parse spec, generate vplan PDF/Text spec structured vplan

-Code Generator Write SV/pyuvm code vplan + constraints code diff
+Code Generator LLM agent Write SV/pyuvm code vplan + constraints code diff

-Sim Controller Call simulator, manage jobs compile/run cmds job status + paths
+Sim Controller internal service (non-LLM) Call simulator, manage jobs; auto-invoked after Code Generator compile/run cmds job status + paths

-Log Analyzer Parse log, find failure point log file failure summary
+Log Analyzer internal service (non-LLM) Parse log, find failure point; auto-invoked after Sim Controller log content failure summary

-Coverage Analyst Analyze coverage DB, find holes ucdb/coverage report hole list + priority
+Coverage Analyst internal service (non-LLM) Threshold comparison, invoke for Workflow 3 coverage hole analysis ucdb/coverage report hole list + priority

 3. Three Workflow Agent Collaboration Diagrams